 Were there ever people in your life that you wanted to know about but never got the chance to?
-Day of Listening is all about giving the time for other people to share stories about themselves.
+National Day of Listening is all about giving the time for other people to share stories about themselves.
 Part of our humanity is about stories and being able to understand one another, and this day allows people to do just that.

-History of Day of Listening
+History of National Day of Listening

 Founder Dave Isay, when he was a kid, would love spending time with his great-grandparents.
 One day he decided to record them all, and they all loved it, but a few years later they passed away and he lost the tape.
 Since then, he founded StoryCorps in 2003 to allow people to have the chance to be listened to.

 According to him, people love to be listened to because it makes them feel important in their lives.
 By sharing these stories with others, the aim of this holiday and the organization connected to it is to share the stories of all kinds of people in hopes of connecting people with their humanity.

-How to Celebrate Day of Listening
+How to celebrate National Day of Listening

 The easiest way to start is by getting a recording device and listening to either one of your relatives or a close friend and ask them questions.
 One of the easiest ways to frame interviews like these is to start off with basic questions and then go from there.